Jeju Province: Modern

 Japan annexed Korea in 1910.
 In 1915, the gun or county system that had been adopted in 1906 was abolished and Jeju Island was designated as part of the 'island' system and called Jeju myeon under South Jeolla province.
 In 1931, Jeju-myeon was raised to the status of Jeju-eup or 'township,' which gave the island one township (today's Jeju-si area) and 12 'myeon'.
-In 1945, Japan relinquished sovereignty over Korea and on September 1, 1955, Jeju Township was elevated to city status with 40 administrative wards, which, on January 1, 1962, were reduced to 14 wards.
-On July 8, 1956, Seogwi, Daejeong and Hallim-myeons were raised to the status of townships while the southwestern portion of Hallim Township was separated and newly designated as the Hankyeong district (myeon), which gave the province one city, two counties, three townships and 10 myeon or districts with 14 wards in Jeju City.
-May 23, 1979, saw the restructuring of the Jeju-si wards and the addition of three more, giving 17 wards.
+In 1945, Japan relinquished sovereignty over Korea and on 1 September 1955, Jeju Township was elevated to city status with 40 administrative wards, which, on 1 January 1962, were reduced to 14 wards.
+On 8 July 1956, Seogwi, Daejeong and Hallim-myeons were raised to the status of townships while the southwestern portion of Hallim Township was separated and newly designated as the Hankyeong district (myeon), which gave the province one city, two counties, three townships and 10 myeon or districts with 14 wards in Jeju City.
+23 May 1979, saw the restructuring of the Jeju-si wards and the addition of three more, giving 17 wards.

 In March 1980, the construction of a new provincial office was started in Yeon-dong of Jeju-si and in December of that year the four myeon of Aewol, Gujwa, Namwon and Seongsan were elevated to the status of townships giving the administrative area one city, two counties, seven townships, six districts and, within Jeju-si, 17 wards.

 In 1981, the development of the Jungmun Tourist Complex brought about the unification of Seogwi township and Jungmun-myeon (district) into one as Seogwipo consisting of 12 wards (dong) giving the province two cities, two counties, six townships, five districts and 29 wards.
-On October 1, 1983, Jeju-si's Samdo ward was divided into two wards to give a total of 30 wards in the province.
+On 1 October 1983, Jeju-si's Samdo ward was divided into two wards to give a total of 30 wards in the province.

-Yongdam ward in Jeju-si was restructured into Yongdam ward one and Yongdam ward two on October 1, 1985.
-On April 1, 1986, Jocheon myeon (district) was elevated to the status of Township and Yeonpyeong-ri Gujwa township was raised to the status of Udo district (myeon).
-The provincial area now administered 2 cities, 2 counties, 7 townships, 5 districts and 31 wards, the status of the province as of December 3, 1996.
+Yongdam ward in Jeju-si was restructured into Yongdam ward one and Yongdam ward two on 1 October 1985.
+On 1 April 1986, Jocheon myeon (district) was elevated to the status of Township and Yeonpyeong-ri Gujwa township was raised to the status of Udo district (myeon).
+The provincial area now administered 2 cities, 2 counties, 7 townships, 5 districts and 31 wards, the status of the province as of 3 December 1996.